 Tico’s eyes snapped open and he was staring Kara in the face.
 There were still marks scorched down her cheeks, but for now the tears had ceased falling.
 Where before her face had been in agony it now held a simple sadness, sadness at the very sight of her friends.
 Tico thought he must say something, but as he opened his mouth she sat upright and raised herself to her feet, gently picking her two stuffed toys up by their arms.
 They dangled loosely from her grip as she shuffled out of the room, and the two of them twisted to look at one another.
 As Tico saw his own fright reflected in his friend he realized that Barty truly didn’t understand any better than he did.

-They had reached their destination and here Kara raised them to look them in the eyes one last time, with that same pained expression.
+They had reached their destination and Kara looked them in the eyes with that same pained expression.
 Was it regret?
 “Kara, I am…” Tico began, but was interrupted as she abruptly dropped the two of them into the garbage and closed the lid firmly. “…scared” he finished.